Spirochetes

 • Involvement of peripheral nerves occurs

-• Leads to deformities of hands and feet
+• This leads to deformities of hands and feet

-• Lesions consist of small tumours called lepromas
+• Lesions consist of small tumors called lepromas

 • These tend to ulcerate